 Nice sign-up bonus.
-New cardmembers Earn 15,000 Bonus Points after you make $1,000 or more in purchases within the first 90 days of your account opening.
+New cardmembers 15,000 bonus points, equal to $150 off your next Allegiant trip, after you make $1,000 or more in purchases within the first 90 days of account opening.
 That bonus adds up to $150 after enrolling in the myAllegiant Rewards™ loyalty program.

 Higher points.
-Cardmembers earn a sweet 3 points per $1 on Allegiant purchases.
-2 points per $1 on qualifying dining purchases.
-1 point per $1 on all other purchases.
+Cardmembers earn a sweet 3 points per $1 spent on Allegiant purchases (air, hotel, car rental and attractions), 2 points per $1 on qualifying dining purchases, and 1 point per $1 on all other purchases..
 Redeem those points for airfares, hotels and car rentals at the myAllegiant Rewards website.
 Travelers should also appreciate the higher points per dollar spent for dining on this card.

 Take a friend.
 The card’s buy one, get one free airfare program is a nice deal.
 Use the card to book an Allegiant vacation package for four or more hotel nights or seven or more rental car days.
 When you add a friend or family to your itinerary, they get free airfare, plus you earn points when you purchase the buy-one-get-one itinerary with your card.

 Flight perks.
 Show the Allegiant World Mastercard® for priority boarding and a free in-flight beverage.

 Points freedom.
 There are no blackout dates, restrictions or minimums on points redemptions under myAllegiant Rewards.
 Your points don’t expire as long as you make at least one purchase on the card every 12 months.
 Know that if you cancel the card, all accrued points will be forfeited.